Alxelio/Counter_Flutter/README.md

 First of all, We need to install Flutter in our computer.
 See the documentation at https://flutter.dev/docs/get-started/install/linux and then, We gonna use Snap Store after the Snapd had been installed.

-So, We can use this command line below in the terminal as root administration: sudo snap install flutter --classic
+So, We can use this command line below in the terminal as root administrator: sudo snap install flutter --classic

 Then, We have to put this command line below in the terminal too: